-For 2014, SBI is scheduled from May 27 - July 31, with no classes on July 4, in observance of Independence Day.
+For 2014, SBI is scheduled from May 27 - July 31, with no classes July 3 - 4, in observance of Independence Day.

 Classes take place in Bartley Hall, the home of the Villanova School of Business at Villanova University.
 Villanova University is located on a picturesque, 254-acre campus, 12 miles west of Philadelphia.
 Commuter rail, high speed trolley, and bus transportation are available on campus, making trips to Philadelphia very convenient.
 Students can easily take advantage of the many cultural and historic venues, fabulous restaurants, and athletic events available in this world class city.

 Tuition for SBI '14 is $9,500 and includes books, the use of a financial calculator, the use of a laptop computer if needed, and a subscription to the Wall Street Journal.
 For students accepted into the program, a non-refundable deposit of $500 is required upon enrollment; this deposit is applied against the program's tuition.
 Additional charges apply if students choose to live on campus.